Non-Resident Income Tax Services

 Individual Income Tax Number (ITN) from CRA

-If you have an income tax filing requirement and do not have a Social Insurance Number (SIN, you need to apply for an ITN from Canada Revenue Agency.
+If you have an income tax filing requirement and do not have a Social Insurance Number (SIN, you need to apply for an ITN from the Canada Revenue Agency.

 Please find more information on ITN for nonresidents here.